drewler9/AWSAPICognitoLambda/README.md

 2) Edit AWSEnviromentVariables.cs.
 Update with you AWS setup keys.
 3) Build solution
 4) Deploy
-5) Configure Cognito Authentizator for Api gateway to point to your Cognito user pool.
+5) Configure Cognito Authentizator for Api gateway to point to your Cognito user pool.(Haven't yet figured out json/Yaml for Authentizator)
 6) Add Cognito authorization to the endpoints

+Then test application:

+0) run unit test: TotalTest.FullTest